elatov/elatov.github.io/_posts/2013-03-14-rhcsa-and-rhce-chapter-7-user-administration.md

     [root@rhel1 ~]#

-It looks like for some users the home directory doesn&#8217;t exist, but that is okay and my groups and group password are okay.
+It looks like for some users the home directory doesn't exist, but that is okay and my groups and group password are okay.

 ### RHEL System Authentication

-Lastly there is &#8220;System Authentication&#8221;, from the deployment guide:
+Lastly there is "System Authentication", from the deployment guide:

 > **Chapter 10.
 Configuring Authentication**
 >